 The Zoo's GLT free-ranging program has been put on hold due to the Elephant Trails construction and other projects.
 It is our hope to reinstitute this very popular and educational program at some point in the future.

 Several golden lion tamarins, including those that were free ranging in the past, can be seen at the Small Mammal House.

 The Zoo has been working to save these small Brazilian monkeys for more than 30 years.

 Tamarins are territorial and tend to stay within a few hundred feet of their nest.
 The Zoo's adult free-ranging tamarins were fitted with radio collars so scientists could track them when they went out of sight.
-If the tamarins wandered too far, scientists could sound a recorded tamarin territory call near the nest box to attract the monkeys back to Beaver Valley Trail.
+If the tamarins wandered too far, scientists could sound a recorded tamarin territory call near the nest box to attract the monkeys back to their free-range exhibit.